only search Harmonie II |

 Pamplemousse Ingram calmly let Scruffbags have the run of the house and our two never ventured in another house or as far as we know let another cat in to ours.

-I have many photographs of Tasha and Foxy so above is a slide show of them both in Edinburgh.
+I have many photographs of Tasha and Foxy so above is a slide show of them both in Edinburgh and later in Somerset.
 Their great love was chicken.
 Sue would roast one and both cats would station themselves next to the oven and refuse to move.
 They could eat more of it than either of us.

 Our story continues here.